tobiasegelund/mlog/README.md

 Remove boilerplate logging code to monitor input and output of a machine learning pipeline.

+Off the shelf logging tool for your own ML models at home.
+It can easily be extended with database connections if needed

 ## Under construction

 The logging is focused on batch predictions, ie. the logging is not ideal for real-time predictions.